-We started carrying these on bike trips, but they are also really fantastic post race when you might end up hanging around for awhile to see friends or head out to breakfast.
-You can at least clear off the salt and feel like you don’t smell!
+We started carrying these on long trail days, but they are also really fantastic post race when you might end up hanging around for a while to see friends or head out to breakfast.
+You can at least clear off the salt and also feel like you don’t smell!

 For years I wouldn’t run in a tank top and I can’t even really tell you why, but now I love them.
 I have however found that sometimes with certain hydration packs my skin gets less irritated with short sleeves or some days it’s a benefit to be wearing an UV shirt.

 That’s being said these are my top picks (sorry guys, pretty lady focused)

 - Lululemon Breeze Tank

 - The North Face Hyperlayer (super basic, but works for me! would say runs a little large)